 - Endocrine diseases, such as diabetes and thyroid disease

 - Colon cancer or polyps

-- Carcinoid syndrome – group of symptoms seen in those with carcinoid tumors, such as may be found in the small intestine, colon, or appendix
+- Carcinoid syndrome (group of symptoms including diarrhea seen in those with carcinoid tumors that may be found in the small intestine, colon, or appendix)

 - Use of laxatives

 - Antibiotics or other medications that cause diarrhea as a side effect